HituziANDO/md2xls/README.md

 ### Tables

-Markdown tables are parsed and rendered with bordered cells, a shaded header row, and auto-sizing for wide columns (columns exceeding 80 bytes are merged across two Excel columns).
+Markdown tables are parsed and rendered with bordered cells, a shaded header row, and auto-sizing for wide columns (columns exceeding `table_merge_threshold` bytes are merged across two Excel columns).

 ```markdown
 | Header 1 | Header 2 |